The #1 Miami Real Estate Website

 Shelley

-I asked this in the last post, but since a new one just came out it will probably get lost in the shuffle.
-Can anyone give any input as to the bailout and market prices? ——————- I’m hearing rumors that due to the bailout, government will refinance owners at 80% of the current market value of homes.
+I’m hearing rumors that due to the bailout, government will refinance owners at 80% of the current market value of homes.
 Could this be true?
 If so, that is nauseating.
 What a great break for all of the prudent people to stood on the side, saving up 20% for something they could actually afford.
-Now all of those who lived way beyond their means… Read more »
+Now all of those who lived way beyond their means not only get to stay in their homes, but get their principal reduced by massive amounts?

 Shelley, no, that sounds like a proposal from a journalist or Hillary Clinton, but a refi plan is not mentioned in the bailout.
 The government is going to be buying up upside down loans/loan instruments from banks and funds.
 Once they get them, I guess they could try to refi them but that’s probably way too complicated.